-Numerous positive developments that have taken place over the course of the past year.
-A snapshot that we believe speaks to our focus on program quality, safety and affordability includes:
+Numerous positive developments have taken place over the course of the past year.
+Here is a snapshot that we believe speaks to our focus on program quality, safety and affordability includes:

-- Secured licensing with the Massachusetts Department of Early Education and Care in February, 2014 - Sharpened focus on safety training and procedures - Balanced the LEAP program budget - Sustain a lower staff-to-child ratio than is required by the Commonwealth in order to allow greater attentiveness to safety, to supporting the interests and activities of individual children and to allow staff escort to non-LEAP activities throughout the Lincoln School campus - Offer a balanced approach to education and recreation with the goal of supporting academic as well as social and emotional development of children - Benefit from a collaborative relationship between staff following the restructuring of the LEAP organization and a newly active board of directors - Provide stability to children through long tenure of core staff, with four employees who have been with LEAP for more than six years, continuous training relevant to the education of children, as well as with an infusion of new programs and technology - Engage in a strong and ongoing collaboration with METCO - Created a discounted, consistent fee structure for all Lincoln Public School employees and implemented it - Provide financial aid to families as needed - Continue to evaluate fee structure to ensure best value to all LEAP families.
+- A secured licensing with the Massachusetts Department of Early Education and Care in February, 2014 (currently going through the licensing process, March 2016) - A revised and improved safety plan and staff safety training - A balanced LEAP program budget - A higher staff-to-child ratio than is required by the Commonwealth in order to allow greater attentiveness to safety, to support the interests and activities of individual children, and to allow staff escort to non-LEAP activities throughout the Lincoln School campus - A balanced approach to education and recreation with the goal of supporting academic as well as social and emotional development of children - A new organization structure of LEAP and an active board that invests in long term strategic planning for LEAP - A stable environment with core staff members present five days a week - A comprehensive staff training relevant to the education of children, new programs, and technology - A strong and growing collaboration with METCO - A discounted fee structure for all Lincoln Public School employees - Financial aid to families as needed - A continued evaluation of fee structure to ensure best value to all LEAP families.

-Overall, we believe these and many other substantive changes enhance LEAP and make it a safe, dependable and affordable choice for Lincoln families who require after-school care for their children.
+Overall, we believe these and many other substantial changes enhance LEAP and make it a safe, dependable, and affordable choice for Lincoln families who require after-school care for their children.

-We look forward to receiving any questions or comments you may have about our application and thank you and the Lincoln School Committee for the time and consideration you have given your ongoing evaluation of our after-school program.
+We look forward to receiving any questions or comments you may have about our application.
+We thank you and the Lincoln School Committee for the time and consideration you have given the ongoing evaluation of our after-school program.